fraudwheeldrive/Hmbrgr-Hlpr/README.md

 THEN I will see a error message or successfully directed to the homepage
 #### **HOMEPAGE**
 WHEN I get to the homepage
-THEN I am given the options of
+THEN I am given the options to
 ` View / update standard menu items `
 ` View / update store menu items (Store level) `
 ` View store list/ Add new store to system `